Uganda security personnel beat journalists covering rights abuse petition | Law-Order

 Uganda security personnel beat journalists covering rights abuse petition

-At least 20 journalists were hurt in the attack, with at least four sustaining deep cuts on the head that bled profusely, Stephen Bwire, Secretary General of Uganda Journalists Union, told Reuters.
+At least 20 journalists were hurt in the attack, with at least four sustaining deep cuts on the head, Stephen Bwire, Secretary General of Uganda Journalists Union, told Reuters.
 "We condemn this brutal, barbaric and heinous act," Bwire said.
 "The journalists were doing their duty and they were clearly identifiable as journalists, they were not hostile, they were politely covering the events."

-Wine, whose real name is Robert Kyagulanyi, lost last month's presidential election to incumbent Yoweri Museveni who has ruled Uganda since 1986.
-He rejected the results and has filed a court case seeking annulment of the poll, which he says was rigged.
+Wine, whose real name is Robert Kyagulanyi, lost last month's presidential election to incumbent Yoweri Museveni, who has ruled Uganda since 1986.
+Wine rejected the results and has filed a court case seeking annulment of the poll, which he says was rigged.

-The 39-year-old singer has a large following among young people who are drawn by his youthful energy and music that he sometimes uses to criticise government.
-To try to stem his growing popularity, authorities have cracked down on his supporters, using detentions, beatings and others tactics.
+The 39-year-old has a large following among young people who are drawn by his youthful energy and the music that he sometimes uses to criticise government.
+To try to stem his growing popularity, authorities have cracked down on his supporters, using detentions and beatings.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)